nickserv/danamccurdy.com/_posts/2015-4-28-everything-i-didn't-learn-in-kindergarten-im-learning-from-my-cat.md

 ---
-title: Everything I didn't learn in kindergarten, I'm learning from my cat
+title: Everything I didn't learn in kindergarten, I'm learning from my cat.
 category: life
 ---
 A cat has a brain